 How to buy the best treadmills

-Together, these criteria determine how comfortable and enjoyable your workouts will be — and that, in turn, determines whether you'll actually use your treadmill.
+Together, these criteria determine how comfortable and enjoyable your workouts will be — and that, in turn, determines whether you'll use your treadmill.
 The last thing you want is for your fitness investment to turn into an expensive coat rack.

 The gold standard for runners is a 22"x60" tread belt — enough space to accommodate almost any stride.
 You'll see shorter and narrower belts on budget-priced machines or those meant more for walking and jogging than full-out running.

 Motor-adjust incline capability of up to 15% is pretty standard on mid-range treadmills nowadays, with budget models sometimes offering lesser motor-adjust options or manual adjustments.
-Increasingly, mid-range and high-end treadmills also offer some limited decline capability to simulate the feel of running down a slight slope.
+Increasingly, mid-range and high-end treadmills also offer limited decline capability to simulate the feel of running down a slight slope.

 Other specs to consider